NEUROIMAGING / MAGNETIC RESONANCE IMAGING

 - possibility of imaging in any plane (coronal, sagittal, oblique) and 3D reconstruction

-- possibility of non-contrast imaging of the cerebral arteries; to depict extracranial arteries, a contrast agent should be used
+- possibility of non-contrast imaging of the cerebral arteries (TOF, phase contrast angiography); contrast agents are used to visualize extracranial arteries

-- significant improvement in the acute stroke diagnosis using DWI, PWI, SWI, and GRE sequences
+- significant improvement in the acute stroke diagnosis (DWI, perfusion)

 - disadvantages of MRI compared to CT

-- difficulties with ventilated patients (MRI compatible respirator must be available)
+- difficulties with ventilated patients, as an MRI-compatible respirator must be available.

 Magnetic Resonance Imaging modalities